dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 ## Defining taste

-You won't find a [wikipedia](https://en.wikipedia.org/wiki/Taste_(disambiguation)) page for taste in the way it is described here - this idea of "taste" is frankly more part of programming folklore than anything else.

-Nevertheless, there are some who have tried to define taste - to several degrees of formality:
+You won't find a [wikipedia](https://en.wikipedia.org/wiki/Taste_(disambiguation)) page for taste in the way it is described here - to be honest, this idea of "taste" is more part of programming folklore than anything else.
+Nevertheless, there are some who have tried to define taste, to several degrees of formality:

 ### Linus Torvalds' take